Dev0psKing/Cloud-Practioner-CLF_C02/04-AWS_Costs_Economics_Billing.md

     * On-Demand: EC2 capacity billed to the second.
         * Pay for what you use.
         * Use case: Applications are under development, workloads are not expected to run for more than a year, no upfront payment or long-term committment, unpredictable workloads but don't want to be interrupted.
-        * On-Demand Capacity Reservation: It is possible to buy upfront capacity to mitigate against capacity contraints in an AZ.
+        * On-Demand Capacity Reservation: It is possible to buy upfront capacity to mitigate against capacity contraints in an availability zone (AZ).
     * Spot: unused EC2 capacity on sale.
         * Pay the least but no guarantee of runtimes or interruptions.
 A 2-minute warning is provided via instance meta-data that your application should check for and prepare for shutdown.
         * Use case: Start and stop time of the workload does not matter.
 90% savings over On-Demand.
 When your workload is feasable only at the lowest price points.